10 Things People with Organized Garages Have in Common

 Clean and organize regularly

 Organized, clean garages don’t just magically stay that way.
 People with organized garages commit to cleaning up regularly, including after every project.
 They also set aside time seasonally to do a thorough cleaning and tackle any reorganization needs.
-Try some of these tips for cleaning your garage if you’re out of ideas.

 Lawrence recommends doing deep cleaning and decluttering sessions in the spring and fall.
 “Toss items that are dried up, rusted out, or broken,” says Lawrence.
 “Donate items that are still in good condition but have not been used in some time and do not fit with your current projects.”